Opendoor vs Offerpad: How Do These Homebuying Companies Match Up?

 Home value estimates

 Both companies make an offer on your home by estimating its value.
 They look at recent comparable sales in your area, estimate your home’s condition, and make an offer on that basis.
-Also, because both companies resell your home for a profit, they are both likely to offer below market value.
+Because both companies resell your home for a profit, they are both likely to offer below-market value.

 For-sale-by-owner (FSBO) listings

 What if you don’t like the cash offer they give you?
-Both companies allow you to list your home for sale by owner (FSBO) on their site.
+Both companies allow you to list your home for sale by owner (FSBO) on their platforms.

-With Offerpad’s Flex List with Confidence, you can put their cash offer on hold and try your luck listing on the open market.
-They’ll even give you a home improvement advance to make repairs and upgrades before listing, though you have to work with their program coordinator and contractors.
+With Offerpad’s List with Confidence, you can put their cash offer on hold and try your luck listing on the open market.
+You can take advantage of its home improvement advance to make repairs and upgrades before listing, though you have to work with its program coordinator and contractors.
 The advance is offered interest-free.

 Opendoor also lets homeowners list instead of accepting their cash offer.
 You can work with local industry experts to help you set your home’s price.
-While they say that the 5% in fees will save you versus the nationwide standard of 6%, it’s unclear if that fee includes the buyer’s agent’s half.
-They do not offer a home improvement program, as noted above, and instead, say that repairs will be based on the buyer inspection.
+While its service fee of 5% saves you more money compared to the nationwide standard of 6%, it’s unclear if that fee includes the buyer’s agent’s half.

 Buy and sell at the same time